oxytanet/proxyta.net/README.md

 ## Launch

-1. Create a docker network: `docker network create proxytanet`
+1. Create a docker network: `docker network create web`
 2. Run `docker-compose up -d` in the folder corresponding to your environment:
     - [dev](dev/)
     - [prod with letsencrypt](prod-le/) (look at the README first)